 The school community is obliged to protect all its members and provide a safe, healthy environment.
-All staff have a duty to be vigilant in preventing any form of bullying and reporting any concerns to the Headmistress of the Prep School or the Deputy Head, responsible for coordination and implementation of cyber bullying prevention and responding strategies.
+All staff have a duty to be vigilant in preventing any form of bullying and reporting any concerns to the Headteacher of the Prep School or Key Stage Leads, responsible for coordination and implementation of cyber bullying prevention and responding strategies.
 In cases of cyber bullying, staff should follow the same guidelines for reporting as outlined in the Aldenham Prep School anti bullying policy.